juju/docs/src/en/clouds.md

    To add an OpenStack cloud, you need to supply a name you wish to call it, the unique API endpoint, the authentication type(s), and region information.

+   Here we assume an OpenStack cloud that is equipped with the relevant Ubuntu images.
+For help in configuring your own OpenStack cloud to work with Juju, see [Using OpenStack with Juju][clouds-openstack].

    A sample session is shown below: